Extreme value theory for singular subspace estimation in the matrix denoising model: Main results: distributional theory and hypothesis testing

 as $n \to \infty$, where $(a_{n})_{n \ge 1}$ and $(b_{n})_{n \ge 1}$ are normalizing sequences given by

 and where $\Gamma(\cdot)$ denotes the gamma function. \end{theorem}

-In \cref{body-theorem:Gumbel-convergence}, $\log(\abias) \in (-\infty, 0]$ is a necessary bias term that simultaneously reflects properties of the top $r$ signal singular values and of the upper tail comparison between $X$ and $H$ discussed above.
-Further, note that the normalizing sequences $(a_{n})_{n \ge 1}$ and $(b_{n})_{n \ge 1}$ themselves depend on the signal singular values.
+In \cref{body-theorem:Gumbel-convergence}, $\log(\abias) \in (-\infty, 0]$ is a necessary bias term that simultaneously reflects properties of the signal singular values and of the upper tail comparison between $X$ and $H$ discussed above.
+Further, the normalizing sequences $(a_{n})_{n \ge 1}$ and $(b_{n})_{n \ge 1}$ themselves depend on the diverging signal singular values, which accounts for the scaling of the distribution of $H$ as $n \to \infty$.